fnca-open-standards/ticket/Open-Ticket-Specification.md

     "type": "Polygon",
 ```

-Each feature can be referenced using the id, and each feature identifies with the Layer property if it is either the excavation site, or the buffered excavation site.
+Each feature can be referenced using the id, and each feature identifies with the "objectType" property if it is either the excavation site, or the buffered excavation site.

 **Bounding Box**